 - Sesame Oil.
 Makes Gochujang Sauce smooth and pourable.
 Also adds an aromatic fragrance and a unique, nutty flavor.

 - Mix.
-Add ingredients to a bowl and mix until smooth and runny.
+Add ingredients to a medium bowl and mix until smooth and runny.

 - Serve.
 Pour, drizzle, and dip this versatile sauce onto everything!